zawmtun/zaw-myo-tun/content/about/header/index.md

 ---

 <!-- this is a subheadline -->
 I am an epidemiologist with a keen interest in infectious diseases, particularly in tuberculosis.
-I am medically trained in Myanmar, and received a masters degree in epidemiology from the London School of Hygiene and Tropical Medicine.
-Currently, I am pursuing a PhD in public health in Singapore.
+I received my medical degree in Myanmar and a MSc in epidemiology from the London School of Hygiene and Tropical Medicine.
+I use R avidly in my data analyses.
+Currently, I am based in Singapore pursuing a PhD in public health.